fritzo/pomagma/doc/theorem_queue.md

 }
 ```

-**Integration with Task Scheduling**: The refactored surveyor will continue scheduling `NegativeOrderTask`s during the write phase, but task creation will be batched to reduce scheduling overhead.
+**Integration with Task Scheduling**: The enhanced cartographer will schedule `NegativeOrderTask`s during the write phase, with batched task creation to reduce scheduling overhead through the new cartographer scheduler implementation.

 ### Implementation in vm_impl.hpp and scheduler.cpp